adkron/dirtyinformation.com/_posts/2013-4-28-open-closed-ruby-woes.md

 Recently I received an email from a good friend, [Jessica Kerr](http://jessitron.com/) about how the [Open/Closed Principle](http://en.wikipedia.org/wiki/Open/closed_principle) is applied in the Ruby community.
-It took me way to long to get back to her, but this topic was going to take some time to properly answer.
+It took me way too long to get back to her, but this topic was going to take some time to properly answer.

-The Open/Closed Principle is one of the most misunderstood [SOLID Design Prinicples]( http://en.wikipedia.org/wiki/SOLID_%28object-oriented_design%29).
+The Open/Closed Principle is one of the most misunderstood [SOLID Design Principles]( http://en.wikipedia.org/wiki/SOLID_%28object-oriented_design%29).
 Misunderstood might not be the right term.
 Maybe I should say that it puts most people into a nonplus state.
 Open/Closed isn't something that